ABOUT | CATEGORIES | Worlds of David Darling | CONTACT

 awl

-Also known as a scratching awl, a hardened steel rod sharpened to a point.
+An awl, also known as a scratching awl, is a hardened steel rod sharpened to a point.
 Most awls have a wooden or plastic handle.
 They are used for scribing lines to be followed by a handsaw or chisel; for punching holes in soft materials such as leather or vinyl; and to make small holes in wood for starting nails, drill bits, and screws.
 An awl is generally used when dimensioning and for laying out with the grain; a marking knife works better for marking across the grain.
-An alternative for the awl is a metal scriber.
+An alternative to the awl is a metal scriber.

 When buying an awl, look for one that fits comfortably in your hand and check that the shaft tapers evenly to a sharp point.